Self-Hosted vs Cloud AI Deployment: Cost and Risk Matrix

 For regulated industries, compliance is not a feature comparison — it is a gate.
 If your data cannot leave your network, the conversation ends before cost enters the picture.

 GDPR (EU Data): Article 44 restricts cross-border data transfers.
-If your AI provider processes data in the US, you need Standard Contractual Clauses (SCCs) or an adequacy decision.
-Self-hosted deployment in an EU data center satisfies GDPR data residency by default.
-Cloud providers with EU regions can also comply, but you must verify data does not transit through non-EU infrastructure during processing.
+If your AI provider processes EU personal data outside an approved transfer mechanism, legal and procurement review can slow deployment.
+Self-hosted deployment in an EU data center gives the cleanest data-residency story.
+Cloud providers with EU regions can also comply, but you must verify data processing location, logging, retention, subprocessors, and support access.

 SOC 2: Both approaches can achieve SOC 2 compliance.
 The difference is control surface — self-hosted means your auditor evaluates your controls.
 Cloud means you depend on your provider's SOC 2 report plus your own access controls.
 Most enterprises use a shared responsibility model: provider covers infrastructure security, you cover application and access security.